swenggmanjeet/bluemix-nodeangularseed-gulp/README.md

     + Contains the credentials and the url to create the endpoint that connect with Watson apis.
     + Run the node server using Express.

++ ##### Api Credentials --- file ./credentials.js
+    + Define a module with the credentials for all the api services used in the application.

 + ##### Frontend application --- folder ./app
     + **/data**: Static json files to define the content of the site .
     + **/fonts**: Static font files to use in final css declarations.